Stage 1

 Jobs of Tomorrow

-This stage will proactively engage with regional employers and industry stakeholders to ensure training and employment solutions are aligned with the skills and employment needs of the future.
+In this stage of the project we proactively engaged with regional employers and industry stakeholders to ensure training and employment solutions are aligned with the skills and employment needs of the future.

 This is a direct response to the changing nature of work and increased adoption of advanced technologies.

-Industries to be engaged include space, advanced manufacturing, food processing, biomedical, marine and Industry 4.0.
+Industries engaged included space, advanced manufacturing, food processing, biomedical, marine and Industry 4.0.

-This stage will identify the future skill needs to build an employee pipeline to support the growth of our key industry sectors.
+This stage identified the future skill needs to build an employee pipeline to support the growth of our key industry sectors.

-Sector based roundtables will be held with regional employers and industry stakeholders to ensure training and employment solutions are more accurately aligned with local skills needs and economic activity to support regional jobs growth.
+Sector-based roundtables were held with regional employers and industry stakeholders to ensure training and employment solutions are more accurately aligned with local skills needs and economic activity to support regional jobs growth.

 We need to understand what those jobs of tomorrow will be and ensure that our local current students have the skillsets and qualification required to fill those roles.